Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 ### Trust Lines and Issuances

-All assets in the CSC Ledger, except for the native cryptocurrency CSC, are represented as _issuances_, which are digital balances that represent currency or assets of value held by an issuer.
-Within the CSC Ledger, counterparties can send and trade issuances without requiring intervention from the issuer.
-Typically, a gateway sends issuances to customers when it receives money in systems and ledgers outside the CSC Ledger, and promises to send money to customers in outside systems in exchange for being repaid in issuances in the CSC Ledger.
+All assets in the STM Ledger, except for the native cryptocurrency STM, are represented as _issuances_, which are digital balances that represent currency or assets of value held by an issuer.
+Within the STM Ledger, counterparties can send and trade issuances without requiring intervention from the issuer.
+Typically, a gateway sends issuances to customers when it receives money in systems and ledgers outside the STM Ledger, and promises to send money to customers in outside systems in exchange for being repaid in issuances in the STM Ledger.
 Issuances get their value from a gateway's agreement to honor the obligation that the issuances represent.
-No computer system can force an CSC Ledger gateway to honor that obligation.
+No computer system can force an STM Ledger gateway to honor that obligation.

-The CSC Ledger has a system of directional accounting relationships, called _trust lines_, to make sure that users only hold issuances from counterparties they trust.
+The STM Ledger has a system of directional accounting relationships, called _trust lines_, to make sure that users only hold issuances from counterparties they trust.

-A "trust line" is link between two addresses in the CSC Ledger.
+A "trust line" is link between two addresses in the STM Ledger.
 A trust line represents an explicit statement of willingness to hold gateway debt obligations.
-When a customer sends money into the CSC Ledger, a gateway takes custody of those assets outside of CasinoCoin, and sends issuances in the CSC Ledger to the customer's address.
-When a customer sends money out of the CSC Ledger, she makes an CSC Ledger payment to the gateway, and the gateway credits the customer in its own system of record, or in some other account.
+When a customer sends money into the STM Ledger, a gateway takes custody of those assets outside of Stoxum, and sends issuances in the STM Ledger to the customer's address.
+When a customer sends money out of the STM Ledger, she makes an STM Ledger payment to the gateway, and the gateway credits the customer in its own system of record, or in some other account.

-### CSC
+### STM

-**CSC** is the native cryptocurrency of the CSC Ledger.
-Like issuances, CSC can be freely sent and exchanged among CSC Ledger addresses.
-Unlike issuances, CSC is not tied to an accounting relationship.
-CSC can be sent directly from any CSC Ledger address to any other, without going through a gateway or liquidity provider.
-This helps make CSC a convenient bridge currency.
-For more information on CSC, see the [CSC Portal](https://ripple.com/xrp-portal/).
+**STM** is the native cryptocurrency of the STM Ledger.
+Like issuances, STM can be freely sent and exchanged among STM Ledger addresses.
+Unlike issuances, STM is not tied to an accounting relationship.
+STM can be sent directly from any STM Ledger address to any other, without going through a gateway or liquidity provider.
+This helps make STM a convenient bridge currency.
+For more information on STM, see the [STM Portal](https://ripple.com/xrp-portal/).

-CSC also serves other purposes in the CSC Ledger, in particular as a protective measure against spamming the network.
-All CSC Ledger addresses need a small amount of CSC to pay the costs of maintaining the CSC Ledger.
-The [transaction cost](concept-transaction-cost.html) and [reserve](concept-reserves.html) are neutral fees denoted in CSC and not paid to any party.
+STM also serves other purposes in the STM Ledger, in particular as a protective measure against spamming the network.
+All STM Ledger addresses need a small amount of STM to pay the costs of maintaining the STM Ledger.
+The [transaction cost](concept-transaction-cost.html) and [reserve](concept-reserves.html) are neutral fees denoted in STM and not paid to any party.

-Issuing gateways do not need to accumulate or exchange CSC.
-They must only hold a small balance of CSC to send transactions through the network.
-The CSC equivalent of $10 USD should be enough for at least one year of transaction costs for a busy gateway.
+Issuing gateways do not need to accumulate or exchange STM.
+They must only hold a small balance of STM to send transactions through the network.
+The STM equivalent of $10 USD should be enough for at least one year of transaction costs for a busy gateway.

-Private exchanges and liquidity providers may choose to hold additional CSC for trading.
-CasinoCoin (the company) **does not** promote CSC as a speculative investment.
+Private exchanges and liquidity providers may choose to hold additional STM for trading.
+Stoxum (the company) **does not** promote STM as a speculative investment.

 ### Liquidity and Currency Exchange

-The CSC Ledger contains a currency exchange, where any user can place and fulfill bids to exchange CSC and _issuances_ in any combination.
+The STM Ledger contains a currency exchange, where any user can place and fulfill bids to exchange STM and _issuances_ in any combination.
 Cross-currency payments automatically use the currency exchange to convert currency atomically when the transaction is executed.
-In this way, users who choose make offers in the distributed exchange provide the liquidity that makes the CSC Ledger useful.
+In this way, users who choose make offers in the distributed exchange provide the liquidity that makes the STM Ledger useful.

 Currency traders who hold a gateway's issuances can provide liquidity to other popular currencies, without the gateway needing to float a large reserve in various destination currencies.
 The gateway also does not need to take on the risk of financial exchange.
-However, a gateway may still want to provide liquidity to CSC or other popular currencies at a baseline rate, especially when the gateway is new to the exchange.
+However, a gateway may still want to provide liquidity to STM or other popular currencies at a baseline rate, especially when the gateway is new to the exchange.
 If you do provide liquidity, use a different address for trading than your issuing address.

-Third-party liquidity providers can use the [`casinocoind` APIs](reference-casinocoind.html), [CasinocoinAPI JavaScript Library](reference-casinocoinapi.html), or a third-party client application to access the distributed exchange.
-Some client applications look up the addresses associated with a gateway using [casinocoin.txt](#casinocointxt), so it can be helpful to publish a good casinocoin.txt.
+Third-party liquidity providers can use the [`stoxumd` APIs](reference-stoxumd.html), [StoxumAPI JavaScript Library](reference-stoxumapi.html), or a third-party client application to access the distributed exchange.
+Some client applications look up the addresses associated with a gateway using [stoxum.txt](#stoxumtxt), so it can be helpful to publish a good stoxum.txt.

-Contact [partners@casinocoin.org](mailto:partners@casinocoin.org) for help establishing liquidity between your gateway and others.
+Contact [partners@stoxum.org](mailto:partners@stoxum.org) for help establishing liquidity between your gateway and others.

 ## Suggested Business Practices

-The value of a gateway's issuances in the CSC Ledger comes directly from the trust that customers can redeem them with the gateway when needed.
+The value of a gateway's issuances in the STM Ledger comes directly from the trust that customers can redeem them with the gateway when needed.
 We recommend the following precautions to reduce the risk of business interruptions:

 * Use separate [Issuing and Operational Addresses](concept-issuing-and-operational-addresses.html) to limit your risk profile on the network.
 * Follow anti-money-laundering regulations for your jurisdiction, such as the [Bank Secrecy Act](http://en.wikipedia.org/wiki/Bank_Secrecy_Act).
 This usually includes requirements to collect ["Know-Your-Customer" (KYC) information](http://en.wikipedia.org/wiki/Know_your_customer).
-* Read and stay up-to-date with [Gateway Bulletins](#gateway-bulletins), which provide news and suggestions for CSC Ledger gateways.
+* Read and stay up-to-date with [Gateway Bulletins](#gateway-bulletins), which provide news and suggestions for STM Ledger gateways.
 * Publicize all your policies and fees.